shivaamm/shivaamm.github.io/README.md

 projects section margin btw projects slider in about me (phone view)
-My services Box UI (corners rounded or slider instead of buttons) or may be carousel works fine
+My services Box UI (corners rounded or slider instead of buttons) or may be carousel works fine Download Resume button on about me (on image hover)

 <!-- Personal Website repository
 -will be using different libraries
 -free images